I beg to move,

 I disagree with the hon.
 Lady completely.
 I think the environment has been welcoming.
 The Prime Minister’s own words were that we value the contribution of EEA citizens to the UK and we want them to stay—she has repeated that time and again.

 The hon.
 Member for Glasgow North East (Mr Sweeney) referred to 150,000 EU citizens who work in Scotland.
-Just like those who live in my own constituency, we want them to stay and we want them to enjoy the same pensions, healthcare and social security benefits.
+Just like with those who live in my own constituency, we want them to stay and we want them to enjoy the same pensions, healthcare and social security benefits.
 We have reached agreement on the legal text to ensure that that will be the case.
 The Government will continue to work closely with the devolved Administrations to ensure that the future arrangement for co-operation with the EU in this area takes account of the distinct justice systems in Scotland and Northern Ireland, and delivers legal certainly and clarity for everyone in the UK.

 I listened closely to the points made by the hon. and learned Member for Edinburgh South West (Joanna Cherry).
 My Department and the Home Office have engaged with the Scottish Government on security and judicial co-operation, and we routinely share papers with the devolved Administrations prior to publication.
 Indeed, we discussed civil judicial co-operation with them last week at the second meeting of the ministerial forum, which I will return to in a moment.
 We recognise that Scotland and Northern Ireland have distinct legal systems, and that the Scottish Government engage directly with EU agencies such as Europol.

-A couple of weeks ago, the former Cabinet Secretary for Justice, Michael Matheson, to whom I pay tribute, and the new Cabinet Secretary for Justice, Humza Yousaf, published a paper entitled “Scotland’s Place in Europe” on justice and home affairs.
+A couple of weeks ago, the former Cabinet Secretary for Justice, my colleague Michael Matheson, to whom I pay tribute, and the new Cabinet Secretary for Justice, Humza Yousaf, published a paper entitled “Scotland’s Place in Europe” on justice and home affairs.
 It clearly states in the foreword that there has not been engagement of the kind I described in my speech.
 Does the Minister accept that the first paper that I mentioned does not deal with Scotland at all, and that there was no engagement on the slides that were produced in May?

 There has been engagement—I have just referred to engagement at the ministerial forum—and I assure the hon. and learned Lady that there will be more.
 Although some questions about the withdrawal agreement remain to be resolved, our negotiating teams are working hard to ensure that they are finalised.
 We are confident that we will reach an agreement by October.